microsoft/botbuilder-tools/packages/MSBot/docs/bot-file-encryption.md

 ```

 ## Encrypt a .bot file
-To encrypt an unencrypted bot file, use
+To encrypt an decrypted bot file, use

 ```shell
 msbot secret --new